mvtorrecilha/library_dapper_core/README.md

 # Library API

-This project aims to control the borrowing of books from a fictional library.
+Simple API that aims to control the borrowing of books from a library.

 ## Technologies implemented: